Conan O'Brien: The Simpsons (1991–1993)

 Meanwhile, David Letterman was preparing to leave the talk show Late Night, prompting executive producer Lorne Michaels to search for a new host.
 Michaels approached O'Brien to produce; then-agent Gavin Polone stressed that O'Brien wanted to perform, rather than produce.
 He arranged with Michaels that O'Brien would do a test audition on the stage of The Tonight Show.
 Jason Alexander and Mimi Rogers were the guests, and the audience was composed of Simpsons writers.
 Wolodarksky recalled the experience: "Seeing this friend of yours, this guy that you worked with, walk out from behind that curtain and deliver a monologue was like something you could only dream up that you couldn't ever imagine actually happening."
 The performance was beamed by satellite to New York, where Lorne Michaels and NBC executives watched.
 The audition was not well received by media commentators, citing his "awkward" humor.

 O'Brien was picked as the new host of Late Night on April 26, 1993.
-During pre-production, writer Robert Smigel suggested fellow writer Andy Richter to sit beside O'Brien and act as a sidekick.
 As the writers headed to the voice record for "Homer Goes to College", O'Brien received a phone call from Polone informing him of the decision.
 "He was passed out facedown into this horrible shag carpet.
-He was just quiet and comatose down there on that carpet," recalled postproduction supervisor Michael Mendel.
+He was just quiet and comatose down there on that carpet," recalled postproduction supervisor J. Michael Mendel.
 "I remember looking at him and saying, 'Wow.
 Your life is about to change, in a really dramatic way.'"
 Fox, however, would not let O'Brien out of his contract.
-Eventually, NBC and O'Brien split the cost to get him out of the contract.Jean, Al. (2004).
-Commentary for "Cape Feare", in The Simpsons: The Complete Fifth Season [DVD].
-20th Century Fox.
+Eventually, NBC and O'Brien split the cost to get him out of the contract.
+During pre-production, writer Robert Smigel suggested fellow writer Andy Richter to sit beside O'Brien and act as a sidekick.
 After O'Brien's departure, the writers at The Simpsons would watch videotaped episodes of Late Night at lunch the day following their midnight broadcast and analyze them.